 Mediterranean takes record as most deadly stretch of water for refugees and migrants in 2011

-This is a summary of what was said by UNHCR spokesperson Sybella Wilkes – to whom quoted text may be attributed – at the press briefing, on 31 January 2012, at the Palais des Nations in Geneva.
+This is a summary of what was said by UNHCR spokesperson Sybella Wilkes – to whom quoted text may be attributed – at today's press briefing at the Palais des Nations in Geneva.

 According to UNHCR estimates, more than 1,500 people drowned or went missing while attempting to cross the Mediterranean to reach Europe in 2011.
 This makes 2011 the deadliest year for this region since UNHCR started to record these statistics in 2006.
 The previous high was in 2007 when 630 people were reported dead or missing.